Show Me How: Build Streaming Data Pipelines for Real-Time Data Warehousing | Register Today

 As you can see, with just four simple steps, Confluent and self-serve Azure Private Link support provides an enhanced user experience with secure and hassle-free connectivity.
 We would love to hear about your experience and encourage you to join our Community Forum and connect with industry experts!

-Join some of the most security-conscious, highly-regulated companies in the world using Azure Private Link on Confluent Cloud, and get started for free with $200 of free usage each month for your first three months.
+Join some of the most security-conscious, highly-regulated companies in the world using Azure Private Link on Confluent Cloud, and get started for free.
+When you sign up, you’ll receive $400 to spend within Confluent Cloud during your first 60 days.
 You can also use the promo code

 CL60BLOG to get an additional $60 of free Confluent Cloud usage.*